solardranix/ROF-Mobile-Game/README.md

 ## Notes

-This project was originally developed using an older Unity version and was later imported into Unity 2017 for preservation.
+- This project was originally developed using an older Unity version and was later imported into Unity 2017 for preservation.
+- Original background music has been removed from this public repository because it contained third-party copyrighted material.
+- Original online services or backend systems (Achievement and leaderboard), and marketplace integrations are no longer active.